Frequently Asked Questions

-What does it mean when it shows size 10-33 etc. for sizing?
+What does it mean when the tag states size 10-33 ?

 10 is the size and 33 is the length in inches.
 So 10-33 means it is a size 10 and 33 inches in length or 16-39 means it is a size 16 and 39 inches in length.

 Inside the waistband of my skirt it shows a tag with the number 36.
 What does that mean?

-There are two tags inside the waistband; the one sewn next to our brand tag (nC newCreation) identifies the size of the skirt i.e. 10 or XL, etc. The tag sewn below our brand tag (nC newCreation) indicates the length of the skirt i.e. 30, 33, 36, 39.
+There are two tags inside the waistband; the one sewn next to our brand tag (nC newCreation) identifies the size of the skirt i.e. 10 or M, etc. The tag sewn below our brand tag (nC newCreation) indicates the length of the skirt i.e. 30, 33, 36, 39.

 How often to you restock?

 Very seldom are we able to restock exactly the same fabric of a particular design.
 We purchase fabric at the local market.
 When we find a good fabric we purchase all that is available at that time.
 Once the fabric is used for a specific design it is very difficult to find the exact same fabric again.

 How come you are out of my size, and when will you re-stock?

 The quantities we make varies with design and size; some sizes sell out faster than others.
 We do make a larger quantities of popular sizes and lengths.
 At times we guess right and have sufficient supply and other times a popular design sells out quickly and we misjudged customer’s buying preference.
 It’s a guessing game and not an exact science.
 We look for the day when we can outguess customer buying preferences and can offer every size and length at all times :) Frankly, we feel bad when we cannot offer the size and length a customer is asking for.